liuh886/liuh886/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Geomatics x Cryosphere
+- 🔭 I’m currently working on Geomatics x Cryosphere X Data science
 - 🌱 I’m currently learning telemarking skiing, Norsk, a now language (Go or Javascript ?
 TBC)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...